 Where can our readers go to find more?

 To find out more what it is to be part of the JAYHAWK team please visit

-Chris has been with the Evonik Group for 25 years and has worked with Evonik Jayhawk Fine Chemicals for the past 5 years.
+Chris has been with the Jayhawk Group for 25 years and has worked with Jayhawk Fine Chemicals for the past 5 years.
 He graduated from Lycoming College, Williamsport, PA, with a degree in Chemistry.